LME Aluminium: Related derivatives

 LME also offers other derivatives related to primary Aluminium.
 Options, TAPOs, Monthly Average Futures, and LMEminis.
 Aluminium products like Aluminium alloys and Alumina also have their own LME contracts for trading.

 Aluminum contracts are also available for trading on the Chicago Mercantile Exchange (CME).
 The CME Aluminium futures contract are for 25 metric tonnes of primary Aluminium and prices are quoted in US dollars per tonne.
 60 consecutive monthly CME Aluminium contracts are available for trading.

 The Shanghai Futures Exchange (SHFE) offers Aluminum futures contracts for trading as well, SHFE contracts are for 5 metric tonnes of primary Aluminum and prices are quoted in Yuan per tonne.

 Warehouse controversy

 Physical Aluminium warehouse stocks associated with LME Aluminium futures contracts have been at the center of a number of controversies.
-In 2013, a number of Aluminium users filed three lawsuits against the LME, Metro International Trade Services (Metro) - a LME approved warehouse operator, Glencore Xstrata, JPMorgan Chase & Co, Glencore Plc, and other commodity companies for colluding from 2009 to 2012 to manipulate Aluminium and Aliuminium premium prices by hoarding Aluminium inventory.
+In 2013, a number of Aluminium users filed three lawsuits against the LME, Metro International Trade Services (Metro) - a LME approved warehouse operator, Glencore Xstrata, JPMorgan Chase & Co, Glencore Plc, and other commodity companies for colluding from 2009 to 2012 to manipulate Aluminium and Aluminium premium prices by hoarding Aluminium inventory.
 Separately, the United States Senate Permanent Subcommittee on Investigations investigated the role of Goldman Sachs in the Aluminium market.
 These lawsuits and investigations centers on Goldman Sach's ownership of LME warehouses, and the buildup of Aluminium warrants in those warehouses to execute LME Aluminium futures contracts.